golang/build/README.md

   configured to fetch & run the buildlet on boot, listening on port 80 in a private network.

-  2. by creating Linux Kubernetes containers on Google Container Engine (GKE), with Kubernetes PODs configured to fetch & run the buildlet on start, also in a private network.
+  2. by running Linux containers (on either Google Kubernetes Engine or GCE with the Container-Optimized OS image), with the container images configured to fetch & run the buildlet on start, also listening on port 80 in a private network.

   3. by taking buildlets out of a pool of connected, dedicated machines.
 The buildlet can run in either *listen mode* (as on GCE and GKE) or in